hiphoox/compilers/README.md

 ## Instalación

-Compilar con mix escript.build desde bash
+Compilar con mix escript.build desde bash y ejecutar con ./twscc_compilador_c

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `proyecto_compilador` to your list of dependencies in `mix.exs`: